 The Westergren Method determines Erythocryte Sedimentation Rate after 1 hour in a vertically mounted tube of defined length (200 mm) and diameter (2,55 mm).
 The blood is diluted with a dedicated diluent in a 4:1 ratio.

 The objective of ESR testing is to measure inflammability state.
-The Westergren method measures both infections related to infectious diseases and chronic infamatory conditions.
+The Westergren method measures both infections related to infectious diseases and chronic inflammatory conditions.

-The Westergren Method was introduced in 1921 and accepted by the International Council for Standardization in Haemotology (ICSH) and the National Committee for Clinical Laboratory Standards as the reference method.
+The Westergren Method was introduced in 1921 and accepted by the International Council for Standardization in Haematology (ICSH) and the National Committee for Clinical Laboratory Standards as the reference method.